BartoszJanota/MongoDB/README.md

 You should see some results according to the given criteria.
 Try some more spohisticated criteria!
 Check more at MongoDB [find()](http://docs.mongodb.org/manual/reference/method/db.collection.find/) reference.

 Now you are able to create your own databases and collections.
 You can insert some documents and browse them, we encourage you to practise more and more.
-In the next section you will see how to use MongoDB according to third-party libraries such as Node.js or so.
+In the next section you will see how to use MongoDB together with Node.js quickly and easily.

-Webservice configuration
+MongoDB and Node.js integration
 ----

+There are several ways for Node.js to talk to MongoDB:
+* **MongoDB node.js driver** - officially supported solution - basic operaions like in Mongo console
+* **Mongoose** - object-document mapping - a powerful library for high-level data management

 *TO DO*
 * download Node.js and other libs